deadlyvipers/dojo_rules/introduction.md

 Hello This is Kevin
-My favorate path is GitReal
+My favorate Code School path is Electives